bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/naming-convention.md

   - Example: `WebAuthnLogin` for passkey login, `WebAuthn` for the older 2FA login.
 - Use the term `Credential` (and not `Passkey`) when referring to a FIDO2 Credential in code.

+## FIDO2 vs WebAuthn

+This naming scheme is not based on any hard rules defined in the specifications, but rather on which parts of FIDO2 are used to build the Provider and Relying Party code.

+Historically, the Provider code was built on both the WebAuthn and CTAP2 specifications and so `Fido2` was used to refer to it.
+Today, the provider code is almost exclusively based on the WebAuthn specification.
+However, if Bitwarden chooses to support any authenticator extensions in the future (e.g. `hmac-secret`), they will likely be defined in the CTAP2 specification.

+In contrast, the Relying Party code is built exclusively on the WebAuthn specification and does not need to refer to CTAP2 at all, which is why the term `WebAuthn` was chosen.
+The older 2FA implementation is also based on the WebAuthn specification, but it is not a "login method" and so it is not referred to as `WebAuthnLogin`.

 :::info

 The implementation of 2FA login will eventually be consolidated with the newer passkey login